kareemwael141-dot/twrp_device_infinix_h532_a1/README.md

-Recovery tree for the X600 H532 A1 Only!!
-Can bbe built using omni sources
+Recovery tree FOR X600 H532 A1 ONLY!!
+Can be built using omni sources